 Bully sticks (with supervision) and chew toys are great when they're learning not to chew or bite.
 If they chew or bite on the wrong things, give them a firm NO and immediately give them their chew toy so they know what is ok to chew on.
 When they bite you (those puppy teeth are sharp!), flip them on their back and firmly hold them down with your hand on their chest and say "No bite".
 This tells them you are the boss and that is unacceptable behavior.
-BEHAVIOR TRAINING Some people choose to enroll their puppy in local behavior training classes, but there is also a lot you can do at home.
+BEHAVIOR TRAINING We recommend enrolling your puppy in local behavior training classes so you and your pup can have the best chance at success and a good lifelong relationship.
+There is also a lot you can do at home.
 Make sure they know you're in charge.
 Be consistent.
 Be firm with No's.
 Use authority.
 Don't let them pull you on their leash.
 Don't allow biting.
 Be patient.
 Teach them tricks with treats.
 All Life's Abundance and NuVet products mentioned can be purchased at fieldsfolly.com.